VascoAmaral9/Progamation_Project/README.md

-# Progamation_Project
+# Progamming_Project

-First programation project I ever made.
-It's a C project in the ambit of the Programation class.
+First programming project I ever made.
+It's a C project in the ambit of the Programming class.
 It simulates various robots simultaneously cleaning a house, represented by squares.